mkgithubproject/Backened/javaScript/classConcept.md

 const user1 = createUser("Mohit", 25);
 user1.greet(); // Hi, I'm Mohit and I'm 25
 ```

-# 🧠 Why Use a Factory Function?
+### 🧠 Why Use a Factory Function?

-1.Simple way to create reusable object templates\
-2.Can avoid this, new, and class\
-3.You can customize the logic inside\
+1. Simpler syntax, avoids `this`, `new`, and `class`
-4.You can create closures (private variables)
+2. Great for creating closures (private variables)
+3. Easy to customize logic during object creation